Bella mia fiamma, addio

 "Bella mia fiamma, addio", K. 528, is a concert aria by Wolfgang Amadeus Mozart for solo soprano and orchestra, composed in Prague in 1787.
 The text of this aria is taken from the 1772 opera Cerere placata, composed by Niccolò Jommelli with text by Michele Sarcone.
 The aria was published by Breitkopf & Härtel in 1881.

 Description

 Sung by the character Titano, the aria is marked andante, then allegro, and consists of 196 bars in the key of C major.
 The vocal range reaches from D_{4} to A_{5} with a tessitura of D_{4} to G_{5}.
 A typical performance lasts for around ten minutes.
 The aria contains bravura writing with difficult chromatic passages.
-The aria part of the work calls for a flute, two oboes, two bassoons, two French horns and strings.
+The aria part of the work calls for a flute, two oboes, two bassoons, two natural horns in C, and strings.
 The time signature for the introduction is common time common-time, then for the aria proper 3/4 triple metre.